Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 Whenever an operation is executed through the .NET SQL SDK, a **public API** is invoked.
 The API will leverage the [ClientContext](../Microsoft.Azure.Cosmos/src/Resource/ClientContextCore.cs) to create the [Diagnostics](../Microsoft.Azure.Cosmos/src/Diagnostics/CosmosDiagnostics.cs) scope for the operation (and any retries involved) and create the [RequestMessage](../Microsoft.Azure.Cosmos/src/Handler/RequestMessage.cs).

-The **handler pipeline** is used to process and handle the RequestMessage and perform actions like handling [retries](../Microsoft.Azure.Cosmos/src/Handler/RetryHandler.cs) including any customer user handler added through `CosmosClientOptions.CustomHandlers`.
+The **handler pipeline** is used to process and handle the RequestMessage and perform actions like handling [retries](../Microsoft.Azure.Cosmos/src/Handler/RetryHandler.cs) including any custom user handler added through `CosmosClientOptions.CustomHandlers`.
 See [the pipeline section](#handler-pipeline) for more details.

 At the end of the pipeline, the request is sent to the **transport layer**, which will process the request depending on the `CosmosClientOptions.ConnectionMode` and use [gateway or direct connectivity mode](https://docs.microsoft.com/azure/cosmos-db/sql/sql-sdk-connection-modes) to reach to the Azure Cosmos DB service.